Production Designers

 Visionary production designers creating immersive worlds inspired by Mexico's ancient pyramids, colonial haciendas, and vibrant urban streetscapes.

+Here is how this works in practice.
 The production designer is the head of the art department, responsible for creating the entire visual environment of a film or television production.
 In Mexico, this role draws on millennia of architectural heritage — from the pyramids of Teotihuacán and Chichén Itzá to Mexico City's colonial historic centre, Oaxaca's baroque churches, and the Sierra Madre's dramatic mountain landscapes.
-Our designers understand how to translate these distinctive Mexican settings into compelling screen worlds.
+Our designers know how to translate these distinctive Mexican settings into compelling screen worlds.

-We connect you with production designers who bring deep local knowledge and international-level craft to every project.
-With access to Baja Studios — home to the famous Titanic ocean tank — and Estudios Churubusco in Mexico City, the largest studio complex in Latin America, our network ensures your production's visual world is built with the right resources.
+Here is the short of it.
+We connect you with production designers who bring deep local knowledge and global-level craft to each project.
+With access to Baja Studios — home to the famous Titanic ocean tank — and Estudios Churubusco in Mexico City, the largest studio complex in Latin America, our network makes sure your production's visual world is built with the right resources.

 ACT 01